Larry Craig scandal: Arrest and guilty plea

 After the arresting officer read Craig his Miranda rights, the officer interviewed Craig about the restroom incident.
 At one point, Craig handed his business card to the arresting officer, which identified him as a U.S. Senator, and said to him, "What do you think about that?"
-Craig told the officer that he was worried about missing his flight, and the arresting officer asked the police detective to call the airline to hold the flight.
-The detective reported that no one answered the telephone for the airline, and the arresting officer proceeded with the interview.

 According to the arrest report prepared by Sgt.
 Dave Karsnia, "Craig stated ...
 He has a wide stance when going to the bathroom and that his foot may have touched mine."
 Craig never used the term "wide stance" himself.
 According to the transcript of the police interrogation, Sgt.
 Karsnia asked: "Did you do anything with your feet?" and Craig replied: "Positioned them, I don't know.
 I don't know at the time.
 I'm a fairly wide guy."

 When the officer asked Craig about the use of his hands, Craig said that he reached down with his right hand to pick up a piece of paper that was on the floor.
-The officer disputed Craig's version by saying, "there was not a piece of paper on the bathroom floor, nor did Craig pick up a piece of paper."
-Craig also disputed the officer's assertion about the position of his hand, claiming that his right palm was faced down as he picked up the paper from the floor.
-The officer disputed Craig's version, alleging that Craig used his left hand because his thumb, "was positioned in a faceward motion."
+The officer disputed Craig's account, saying, "there was not a piece of paper on the bathroom floor, nor did Craig pick up a piece of paper."
+Craig also disputed the officer's assertion about the positioning of his hand.
 During the interview and in the incident report, the officer commented that Craig either disagreed with what happened in the restroom or could not recall the events as they happened.

 Craig returned to the airport on June 22 to complain about how he had been treated by the police.
 According to the police report about Craig's return, Craig said he wanted information for his lawyer.